swcarpentry/git-novice/04-history.md

 > *   Restore old versions of files.

-If we want to see what we changed when, we use `git diff` again, but refer to old versions using the notation `HEAD~1`, `HEAD~2`, and so on:
+If we want to see what we changed at different steps, we use `git diff` again, but refer to old versions using the notation `HEAD~1`, `HEAD~2`, and so on: